marinuslouw/exegetic-new-site/content/internal/procedure-version-control.md

 - Every project should have the following branches:
     * `master`
     * `dev`
-- Feature branches should be made off `dev`.
+- Feature branches should be made off `dev`
     - From the `master` branch, switch to `dev` branch:
     ```{r}
     $ git checkout dev